-Your sleep system for a backpacking adventure has these main components:
+Your sleep system for a backpacking adventure has a few main components.

 Some hikers consider warm clothing, a hat, a pillow, and a stuffed bear (not the live kind!!) as vital components of their sleep system.

-Now, as a backpacker, you need a lot more than that.
+Now, as a backpacker, you need a lot more than that for sleeping comfort.

 Time for a little reading, beginning with your body heat containment unit of choice: